 Setting Up Your Own Outdoor Movie Theater

-A normal night at the movies hasn’t been possible for most of 2020, which has been a bummer for ardent film fans and casual moviegoers alike.
+A normal night at the movies hasn’t been possible for quite a while, which has been a bummer for ardent film fans and casual moviegoers alike.
 Some theaters have adapted by offering drive-in movies, marking a resurgence in a tradition that was nearly extinct.
 But even with the drive-in theater renaissance, it’s still a rare option.
 If you can’t find a drive-in theater nearby or would rather not have to spend a few straight hours in your car, now is a great time to create your own outdoor theater setup.
 Here’s what you’ll need to run your own backyard movie theater.

 A video projector is the foundation of any theater experience, whether indoors or outdoors.
 As the one must-have piece of equipment, it’s where most of your total expense will lie.
 So, let’s get the unpleasant news out of the way first: home theater projectors can be quite expensive.

 Looking at prices for home theater projectors can be discouraging, especially when compared to TVs.
 You can generally buy a large, highly-rated LED TV for less than a projector with equal video specs.
 So if you’re only going to be using the projector a few times a year, the price tag can be a tough pill to swallow.

 The good news is that there are still plenty of quality projectors at reasonable price points.
 At the time of this writing, Abt carries ten different models less than $1,000.
 Plus, this projector doesn’t have to be used for just backyard movie night—it can easily be set up in any empty room or permanently mounted in a traditional basement home theater.

 While there are plenty of things to look for when buying a projector, here are the top three things to consider when setting up an outdoor movie theater: